ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 > *Temperatures should be monitored daily and recorded.
 Out-of-range readings must be reported immediately.*

+#### 🏥 Floor Stock (Hospitals)

+- Medications stored on nursing units for quick access.
+- Must be tracked and restocked regularly.
+- Common for over-the-counter or PRN medications.

 ### 🗑️ Expired Medications

 Pharmacy technicians are responsible for routinely checking for expired, expiring, or discontinued medications.
 These drugs must be separated from active stock to avoid accidental dispensing.